 9. Cervical Changes – Cervical Movement

-Another sign of labor, but one that is less spoken of, is when the cervix moves from a posterior position to an anterior position.
-Instead of being closed, thick and facing the back of the woman, the beginnings of labor changes the cervix to an open, soft and forward facing position.
+A less popular sign of labor, is when the cervix moves from a posterior position to an anterior position.
+Instead of being closed, thick, and facing the back of the woman, the cervix shifts to an open, soft, and forward facing position.

 Just like effacement, much of early labor is devoted to the cervix moving forward.